yukimemi/spyrun/README.md

-# spyrun - File/Directory Watcher and Command Executor
+# spyrun - file Watcher and Command Executor

 spyrun is a tool that watches files and executes commands when specific events occur.
 It can watch for file modifications, additions, and more.